No Local Double Exponential Gradient Growth in Hyperbolic Flow for the Euler equation: Introduction

-We consider \eqref{eqEuler} on $\To=[-1,1)^2$ with periodic boundary conditions and double-odd $C^2$ initial data $\om_0$.
 The double-odd symmetry is preserved by the evolution and \eqref{doubleOddSym} implies that the origin is a stagnant point of the flow field for all times.
 Moreover, the flow on each coordinate axis is always directed along that axis.
 When considering smooth solutions $\om\in C^1([0, \infty), C^2(\To))$, \eqref{doubleOddSym} also implies

 on the coordinate axes.